boon-code/bluepass/README.md

 # F-Droid

-I would like to be included in F-Droid 😀
+I would like this app to be included in F-Droid 😀